|

 Buckaroo Hall of Fame and Heritage Museum

-Buckaroo inductees are men of character who were known and admired
+Legendary Buckaroo inductees are men of character who were known and admired

-for skills relating to the "Buckaroo" life style; old-style bronc
+for skills relating to the "Buckaroo" life style; old-style bronc riding,

-radius of Winnemucca, Nevada.
-To avoid conflicts of interest and
+Nevada.
+To avoid conflicts of interest and problems with "politics," nominees

-after date of birth.
-Nominations are accepted by the board from
+are not accepted until 85 years after date of birth.
+Nominations are accepted

-Buckaroo Hall of Fame members only, by July 1st.
-Board meetings
+by the board from Buckaroo Hall of Fame members only, by July 1st.
+Board

-that determine annual honorees are held the 3rd weekend in July.
+meetings that determine annual honorees are held the 3rd weekend in July.

-on which description you go by, the
+Depending on which description you go by, the Great

-Basin is a geographic region roughly encompassing most of Nevada, and
+Basin is a geographic region roughly encompassing most of Nevada,

-end in valleys where the water evaporates.
+all end in valleys where the water evaporates.
+These parts of Oregon,

 What